sunil-reddy-2003/devops/git-github-cheatsheet.md

 ### Undoing Changes

+To unstage a file that you have previously added to the staging area (using `git add`):
 ```bash
 git restore --staged <file_name>
 ```

-To unstage a file that you have previously added to the staging area (using `git add`).
+Rewinds your current branch history back to the specified commit:
 ```bash
 git reset <commit_id>
 ```
-Rewinds your current branch history back to the specified commit.

 - **No flag (`--mixed`)**: Undoes the commit and unstages changes (files are safe).
 - **Soft (`--soft`)**: Undoes the commit but keeps changes staged (files are safe).
 - **Hard (`--hard`)**: Undoes the commit and destroys all changes (files are deleted).